 If you can guess where the divide between the processed (left) and non-processed (right) is, I’ll give you a cookie.

 And that’s the point.
 It’s meant to be non-invasive.
 The same folder of photos that was 218MB earlier is now 135MB.
-That folder of images can be downloaded here for your pixel peeping pleasure.
 The JPEGmini Web site also features some comparisons as well as lets you try your own photos, to see how they turn out.

 If you’re a serious application developer that seriously wants to cut down on the serious amount of bytes your users upload by way of their serious images, JPEGmini Server takes care of that.